I Got "Milk Bath Nails", The Understated Manicure Trend Taking Over Salons

 ADVERTISEMENT

-"Always start with a base coat, and when adding colour, use the three-stroke painting technique," says Streets.
+To emulate the milk bath manicure at home with regular polish, Ami recommends essie Nail Polish in Marshmallow, £8.99, or Allure, £8.99, depending on your skin tone.
+"Allure is slightly creamier and warmer in colour so more suitable for darker skin tones," says Ami.
+"Also try OPI Funny Bunny, £16.90, which is currently trending as the summer nail colour and is popular with celebrities."
+She also loves Chanel La Base Camélia, £28, for those looking for a tinted treatment product with added nail care.
+"Always start with a base coat, and when adding colour, use the three-stroke painting technique," says Ami.
 "Apply polish down the centre of your nail, then each side in one application to evenly distribute the product."
-Streets says that two thin coats of a sheer polish colour should give the perfect consistency to achieve the milky manicure look.
+Ami says that two thin coats of a sheer polish color should give the perfect consistency to achieve the milky manicure look.
 Then, all you'll need is a cookie.